pizzapanther/collectstupid/README.md

 and the whole process took more than 30 minutes on a fast Mac and over 2 hours on a virtual machine.
 Through investigation, we found that every check of whether a file existed caused the bucket to do a full file list because of a very inefficient S3 storage implementation.
-We implemented `collectstupid` and split our process to by default collect without MP3s and MP4s so we weren't uploading any large files with every deploy.
-The deploy went down to 10 minutes without large files, and 15 minutes with large files.
+We implemented `collectstupid` and after the initial deploy of large files, subsequent deploys went down to less than 5 minutes.
 This also cut down memory usage to almost nothing when compared to 13GB.

-With memory usage down, we can now move our collect static step back to Heroku where the file copies are even faster to S3 and get the deploy time less than 10 minutes.
+## Settings

-## Future work
+`STUPID_DEPLOY_CACHE`: File where md5sums are stored on the remote filesystem

-Make stupid a little smart: Cache which files were uploaded but still skip delete and exists checks.
+Default: collectstupid-cache.json

 ## Feature requests